sagyzdop/blog/_posts/2025-06-04-Making-use-of-a-15-year-old-laptop.markdown

 ### Accessing the server with a custom domain

 Tailscale is probably your best bet for a home server storing photo albums and your personal files.
-The tremendous benefit that comes with using Tailscale is the fact that you don't have to worry about securing your network and other shenanigans that come with exposing your server to the Internet.
+The tremendous benefit that comes with using Tailscale is the fact that you don't have to worry about security risks that come with exposing your server to the Internet.
 But if you want to use this server, say, for hosting a website(s), you will have to go through all of that that we discussed earlier.
 Luckily, modern services and software make this process less painful, and it is pretty simple once you understand the general idea.
+I will follow the path you need to take outlined in [here](#Some%20theory).

 > Note that I never really had a chance to get this part working on my setup because I didn't have access to a public IP,[^8] so the following sections are not as detailed.

-#### Custom domain registration
+#### 1. Custom domain registration

 This is the easiest part.
 Just pick a domain name registrar, choose any domain name you like, and that is it.
 And I mean any – `helicopterhelicopter.com` is available for only $10.44/year.
 I personally use Cloudflare and can recommend it.

 > Cloudflare also offers many cool features for free, like email routing and website analytics.

-#### Creating a DNS Record with Static or Dynamic IP
+#### 2. Creating a DNS Record with Static or Dynamic IP

 Most probably, your ISP provides you a dynamic IP address, and usually, a static IP is available for some fee.
-If you have a static IP already, or you are willing to pay for it, you can skip this part.
-However, it is relatively trivial to set up a service that will dynamically change your DNS records to point to your server at all times.
+If you have a static IP already, or you are willing to pay for it, you can just add a DNS record that points your custom domain to that IP and skip to the next part.
+Here is a [Cloudflare's guide on adding a DNS record](https://developers.cloudflare.com/dns/manage-dns-records/how-to/create-dns-records/).
+The process is pretty much the same for all providers.
+But if you don't have static IP, it is relatively trivial to set up a service that will dynamically change your DNS records to point to your server at all times.

-One thing to note – if you have a static public IP address – you can access your server from the Internet just by that IP, without the need for a custom domain.
+> One thing to note – if you have a static public IP address – you can access your server from the Internet just by that IP, without the need for a custom domain.
 It is just a matter of what you choose to pay for.
-I'd prefer a pretty pretty address to an IP.
+I'd prefer a pretty address.

-The [guide on the Cloudflare website](https://developers.cloudflare.com/dns/manage-dns-records/how-to/managing-dynamic-ip-addresses/) points to [ddclient](https://github.com/ddclient/ddclient) dynamically update DNS records.
+The [guide on the Cloudflare website](https://developers.cloudflare.com/dns/manage-dns-records/how-to/managing-dynamic-ip-addresses/) points to [ddclient](https://github.com/ddclient/ddclient).
 You can follow [this](https://medium.com/@timothy.halim/ddclient-cloudflare-setup-in-ubuntu-e271c53d3ce8) and [this](https://github.com/mcblum/ddclient-cloudflare-ubuntu) excellent guides to get it to work.
 There is [official documentation](https://ddclient.net), and, of course, Google and ChatGPT.

 The general idea is this:
 1. Make a DNS record that points to your dynamic public IP.
 2. Get an API key from your domain name provider that will allow you to change the DNS record.
 3. Install the ddclient on the server and configure it with the API key from your domain name provider.

-#### Port forwarding
+#### 3. Port forwarding

-Now for this part, you'll need to connect to your router.
+Now for this part, you'll need to connect to your router via LAN or Wi-Fi.
 Look up your router's model and find the address to connect to its admin panel.
 Usually it is `http://192.168.0.1` or `http://192.168.1.1`.
 Put in your login and password.
 If you don't know these, both the default login and password on almost all routers is `admin`, but if that doesn't work, you can always reset your router.
 Google how to do all that for your specific router.
 Here is a guide from [tp-link](https://www.tp-link.com/us/support/faq/1379/) as an example.

 Once in your router's settings, you'll need to forward ports `80` and `443` on your router to the internal IP address of your server (the `{SERVER_IP_ADDRESS}` you found earlier).

-#### Reverse proxy server
+#### 4. Reverse proxy server

 You might be familiar with the term "proxy server".
 We all had to use it during the 2022 January Events when the government blocked all Internet in the country.
 There is a great [article from Cloudflare](https://www.cloudflare.com/en-gb/learning/cdn/glossary/reverse-proxy/) explaining what is reverse proxy server.

 In a nutshell, your router forwards incoming web traffic (on ports `80` and `443`) to the server running the reverse proxy.
-The reverse proxy then inspects the requested domain name (e.g., `immich.yourdomain.com`).
+The reverse proxy then inspects the requested domain name (e.g. `immich.yourdomain.com`).
 Based on this domain, it routes the traffic to the correct internal service (like Immich on `http://localhost:2283` or Nextcloud on `http://localhost:85`).
-A major benefit of using a reverse proxy is that it can also handle SSL/TLS encryption, allowing you to easily set up secure HTTPS for all your services, often automatically (especially with Caddy or Nginx Proxy Manager with Let's Encrypt).

 I tried a couple of services to set up a reverse proxy – [Nginx Proxy Manager](https://nginxproxymanager.com) and [Caddy](https://caddyserver.com).
 The former one is more beginner-friendly and easier to set up, again, YMMV.
+Besides that, major benefit of using a reverse proxy is that it can also handle SSL/TLS encryption, allowing you to easily set up secure HTTPS for all your services if you need it.

 ---